 As shown at the top of Figure (a), Engines 3 and 19 have the same coordinates.
-Their "outlier" character suggests that their removal would yield a regression with a higher R^2 .
-This is confirmed by the new regression and the new R^2 in Figure (b) where the estimates show statistically significant improve-
+Their "outlier" character suggests that their removal would yield a regression with a higher \mathbb{R}^2 .
+This is confirmed by the new regression and the new \mathbb{R}^2 in Figure (b) where the estimates show statistically significant improvements.
+Nevertheless, the same conclusion is reached: more inputs are needed for the engineering ratio to provide better "explanations" of the DEA scores, but it is not clear how this can be done.